Get a quick and easy quote.

 Rates are set by insurance providers and are based on many factors, some of which include:

-- Location: Some neighborhoods are more susceptible to particular losses, for instance, theft, vandalism, sewer backup, exposure to fire in congested areas, etc. Location also determines available fire protection, such as hydrants, volunteer brigade, or no fire protection at all.
+Location: Some neighbourhoods are more susceptible to particular losses, for instance, theft, vandalism, sewer backup, exposure to fire in congested areas, etc. Location also determines available fire protection, such as hydrants, volunteer brigade, or no fire protection at all.

 Flood is becoming a more frequent natural hazard in Canada.
 Severe weather events that used to happen every 40 years can now be expected to happen every six years.